moshan/coursera_johns_hopkins_getting_and_cleaning_data/README.md

-coursera_johns_hopkins_getting_and_cleaning_data
+Coursera Johns Hopkins: Getting and Cleaning Data
 ================================================

-Repor for coursera class part of the Johns Hopkins Data Science track for Getting and Cleaning Data
+Repo for Coursera class part of the Johns Hopkins Data Science track for Getting and Cleaning Data.